Mia is FANTASTIC!!! She is smart and personable!!Courtney, Kyoto, 2025

 Budget Planning

 Free Spots: Kamo River, Kyoto Gyoen, Philosopher's Path, Maruyama Park (park itself), and Shirakawa Canal cost nothing to access.
-You could experience excellent cherry blossom viewing in Kyoto without spending money on admissions.
+You could experience excellent cherry blossom viewing in Kyoto without spending money on admission fees.

 Frequently Asked Questions